5 min read

 When we asked engineers what sources they find valuable, YouTube and LinkedIn were the highest for social media platforms.
-Access the full research report here.
+To learn more, read our 2023 Research Report.

 You should establish a schedule for social posts.
 Test out different days of the week, look at the metrics, and find what days receive the most traffic.
 Post frequency can range from once a week to once a weekday.
 Find what works best for both you and your audience.

-HubSpot allows users to schedule out social media posts quickly and easily.4.
+HubSpot allows users to schedule out social media posts quickly and easily.5.
 Include visuals

 Every post you share needs to have an image or graphic to grab your audience's attention.
 Studies and experience show that posts with images get more interactions than those with just text.
 Tweets with videos get over six times as many retweets as tweets with photos.

-Create social media graphics like this to grab reader's attention on social media and detail your content offer.5.
-Monitor analytics
+Create social media graphics like this to grab reader's attention on social media and detail your content offer.

 Lastly, it is important to constantly monitor your metrics.
 If posts on a specific platform aren’t performing as well as posts on others, it may be best to concentrate your efforts elsewhere.